meizabel/documentation/java/process-manager.md

 ### Command Handlers

 Process Managers can also [handle commands](./command-handler.md), for example, to stop or restart the process.
 Handling commands is more rare case than handling events.
-Just define Command Handler — a method annotated with `@Assign` and accept a command message and a command context as parameters:
+Here is an example of Command Handler:

 ```java
 @Assign